kitsune-udon/yukiwari/README.md

 ```

 ## ToDo
-- To support a way to define a grammar by Embeded-DSL.
+- To support a way to construct a grammar by embeded (or internal) DSL.

 ## Contributing